datalad/datalad-osf/README.md

 - Making a pull request for any changes suggested by yourself
 - Testing out the software and communicating your feedback to us

-See our contributing guidelines for more information.
+Please see our contributing guidelines for more information.

 ## Contributors ✨